Graywallis/Covid-QR-code-reader/README.md

 After downloading Pydroid3 onto my tablet and some further modifications this ran successfully.
 At this point it still required the slightly klunky reading the QR code externally and doing a cut&paste transfer.
 Current stage (19/Dec/21) is searching for some way to get Pydroid3, or any other Python IDE to read the QR code AND run my script.
+Please note much of what I have written has been based on a script from Hannob without which I would have not made any progress at all.